Sinfonia antartica: Mechanics of the composition

 A typical performance lasts around 45 minutes.
 There are five movements.
 The composer specified that the third movement lead directly into the fourth.
 The score includes a brief literary quotation at the start of each movement.
-They are sometimes declaimed in performance (and recordings), although the composer did not say that they were intended to form part of a performance of the work.
+While Vaughan Williams did not say that these quotations were intended to form part of a performance of the work, they are sometimes declaimed in performance and in recordings.
+Among the recordings including the quotations are Sir Adrian Boult's first recording for Decca in 1954 (supervised by the composer) with Sir John Gielgud narrating, and André Previn's 1967 recording for RCA with Sir Ralph Richardson narrating.